U.S. Iran sanctions force closure of opposition leader's website

 But OFAC would likely grant Ziya or the firm a license to run the site, Burns said.

 “OFAC has said, generally speaking, it will grant such a license,” he said.
-“Once he has the licences ... the web hosting service ought to do it.”
+“Once he has the licenses ... the web hosting service ought to do it.”

 Dunne said Endurance International would apply to OFAC for a license to provide services to a particular website if it fell “within the spirit of the general license”.